Russia calls for internet revolution

 Russia backed by China and India is pushing through a takeover of the internet by a UN supranational agency to make the web truly universal.
 The aim of the plan is to standardize the behavior of countries concerning information and cyberspace.

+Leading emerging economies supported by other United Nations members initiated the discussion around handing over internet regulation to a UN agency.
+At present it is controlled by private shareholders.
 BRICS countries China, Brazil, India and Russia share the belief that the Geneva-based UN agency the International Telecommunication Union (ITU) would do a better job if put in charge of international cyber security, data privacy, technical standards and the global web address system.